 Just as evolutionary physiology has worked to identify physical adaptations of the body that represent "human physiological nature," evolutionary psychology works to identify evolved emotional and cognitive adaptations that represent "human psychological nature."

-According to evolutionary psychology, the brain has evolved specialized neural mechanisms that were designed for solving problems that recurred over evolutionary time.
+According to evolutionary psychology, the brain has evolved specialized neural mechanisms that are specially designed for solving problems that recurred over evolutionary time.

 Evolutionary psychologists hypothesize that humans have inherited special mental capacities for adaptations such as acquiring language, inferring others' emotions, discerning kin from non-kin, identifying healthier mates, and cooperating with others.